 It’s in the courtroom that Lady Gaga’s character gets completely lost transforming from a bedraggled mental patient to a primly dressed and coifed trial observer supporting her lover.
 Fleck is always looking to Lee for approval.
 But with or without her, he’s always on stage looking for attention, which predictably invites some kind of appalling violence the Joker seeks and enjoys.

 Phillips curiously puts celebrity interviewer/personality Paddy Meyers (Steve Coogan) in to conduct a totally pretentious interview of Joker.
-It seemed to come out of nowhere and go nowhere which with little to add.
+It seemed to come out of nowhere but pointing to media jumping on his mental state as a sign of the times.
 The most effective court testimony comes when the diminutive Mr. Puddles (Leigh Gill) takes the stand, and tearfully exposes The Joker as the cold-hearted murderer he knows him to be.

 With shortcomings of a hap hazard plot line, and awkward pacing in this too long film, Phillips curiously uses brutal violence with songs.
 Despite Phoenix, once again, unleashing his dynamic Joker, there are no heroes or villains, so the joke’s on us.